Yuriko Tiger

-Eleonora Aureliana Guglielmi (born 5 July 1993), best known as Yuriko Tiger (Japanese: ユリコタイガー Romaji: yuriko taigā), is an Italian cosplay celebrity, promotional model, YouTuber, voice actress, Twitch streamer, actress and Idol.
+Eleonora Aureliana Guglielmi (born 5 July 1993), better known as Yuriko Tiger (Japanese: ユリコタイガー Romaji: Yuriko taigā), is an Italian cosplayer, promotional model, YouTuber, voice actress, Twitch streamer, actress, and idol.

 She has been cosplaying and modeling since 2008, having served as the official cosplayer for Bandai Namco (Tekken 7 series), as an actress in the Dorama Kin no Tono (金の殿) and having formed her own J-Pop group called Samurai Tiger - Samurai Apartment Love's Yuriko Tiger (in collaboration with "Samurai Apartment").

 Early life

 Yuriko was born in Savona, Italy, and grew up in Imperia.
-Her father runs a bakery in Imperia and her mother is an ex model.
+Her father runs a bakery in Imperia and her mother is a former model.

 As a child, she often watched anime, that inspired her interest in cosplaying.
 Yuriko attended different schools, that she was forced to drop due to cyber bullying and bullying.
 Attending the "Accademia delle Arti", Imperia, she started working in her father's bakery in order to save money and move to Japan.
-She has been one of the first students of "Manga Summer School", from 2005 to 2008, and she also studied as a make-up artist."Everything is possible, but believing is not enough.
+She has been one of the first students of "Manga Summer School®", from 2007 to 2009, and she also studied as a make-up artist."Everything is possible, but believing is not enough.
 Planning and giving all you have is the secret.
 Most of all, never give up!"